boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 It takes about 3.3s, with an average current of 31mA at 5V.
 That results in 0.14 mWh per message exchange.
 Exchanging every hour a message reduces the runtime of a Thingy:91 then to 657 days.

-## nRF9160-DK, LTE-M without RAI (not available in my region)
+## nRF9160-DK, LTE-M without RAI (not available in sommer 2022 in south Germany)

 **LTE-M Wakeup:**

 ![LTE-M wakeup](./lte-m-psm-wakeup.png)

 This chart shows the frequently wakeup from PSM.
-Depending on the network provider, this happens every hour or at longer intervals.
+The interval depends on the negotiated T3412 (TAU Timer).
 Without sending data, it mainly moves to connected mode and back to idle.

 It takes about 2.4s, with an average current of 29mA at 5V.
 That results in 0.1 mWh per wakeup.
 A wakeup every hour reduces the runtime of a Thingy:91 then to 758 days.